 Constructed to Perfection: Completely Man Made

 Next time, use Airbnb to save a little cash, meet new people, learn new cultures and venture the city with locals.
+For more exciting name ideas, try using a powerful brand name generator to come up with the next big thing.
 Thanks for reading why is it called Airbnb?! #whyisitcalledAirbnb

 Adam Lang is the founder and editor of Rewind & Capture.
 He is passionate about creative marketing, design and brand etymology.